vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Completed Tasks Summary

-- Standardized PDF visual style and legends (all charts now use a consistent color palette, section headers use bold Arial font, and legends are always present in both charts and PDF captions; TDD, minimal code, 2025-04-30)
+- Standardized PDF visual style and legends (all charts now use a consistent color palette, section headers use bold Arial font, and legends are always present in both charts and PDF captions.
+This ensures visual consistency and clarity throughout the report.
+Completed using TDD and minimal code, 2025-04-30)
 - Overlay SMA indicator with annotations for PDF (TDD, minimal code, 2025-04-29)
 - Data Pipeline: Stock price fetcher, cleaning/validation, Parquet caching, and loading implemented with TDD.
 - Backtesting Engine: SMA crossover and RSI strategies, trade execution/logging, and performance metrics (returns, Sharpe, drawdown, win rate) all TDD-verified.